Active Learning Through a Covering Lens: Additional Empirical Results

 \subsection{Improving the greedy approximation}

-The greedy approximation used in our method guarantees $1-\frac{1}{e}$ approximation to the maximum cover problem. \citet{hunt1998nc} showed that a polynomial time approximation scheme (PTAS) exists for this problem, suggesting the possibility of better polynomial approximations.
+The greedy approximation used in \probcover\ guarantees $1-\frac{1}{e}$ approximation to the maximum cover problem. \citet{hunt1998nc} showed that a polynomial time approximation scheme (PTAS) exists for this problem, suggesting the possibility of better polynomial approximations.
 However, \citet{marx2005efficient} proved that there is no efficient PTAS to this problem, implying that such polynomial approximations may not be practical.
-For example, to achieve a $1-\frac{1}{e}$ approximation using the PTAS suggested in \citet{marx2005efficient} would take over $O(n^{100})$ time.
-Hence, finding significantly better approximation than the greedy solution may be hard, and left for future work.
+For example, to achieve a $1-\frac{1}{e}$ approximation using the PTAS suggested in \citet{marx2005efficient} would require $O(n^{100})$ time.
+Thus, a significantly better approximation than the greedy solution is left for future work.
 Instead, we improved the greedy algorithm by choosing at each iteration the optimal 2 balls in a greedy way.
-While this greedy solution achieves better approximation in theory, in practice we did not see any improvement over the single-ball greedy solution.
+While this greedy solution achieves a better approximation in theory, in practice we did not see any improvement over the single-ball greedy solution.